bat-tomr/OSXraspi-emu/README.md

 # OSXraspi-emu

-How to setup a raspi VM using QEMU on OSX.
+How to setup a raspi VM using QEMU on OSX and use ssh and nfs.
 Extended from [tinjaw](https://gist.github.com/tinjaw)'s [Gist](https://gist.github.com/tinjaw/5bc5527ff379e8dd299a0b67e2bc9b62).
 I decided to create a Repo instead of a Gist because I am expecting to add more stuff including host/guest related scripts or other source code over time.

 ## Prerequisite
 Have home brew installed (see https://brew.sh/)